Good Medicine - Medical School II - Cover

 "Nik," she said flatly.
 "It's always him, isn't it?
 Why doesn't he just go to a monastery?!"

-I thought, but couldn’t say, that if I were married to Tasha, the last place I’d want to be is a monastery.
-That was not meant as a slight to Elizaveta in any way, but I had sampled Tasha’s charms and they were amazing.
+I thought, but couldn't say, that if I were married to Tasha, the last place I'd want to be was a monastery.
+That was not meant as a slight to Elizaveta in any way, but I had sampled Tasha's charms, and they were amazing.
 Only a damned fool would complain, and, in my estimation, Nik was a damned fool in many ways.
 I quickly set that unChristian thought aside.

 "It has to be," I agreed.
 "If it were anyone else, they'd have gone to the Sokolovs or to your dad or my grandfather, not gone to Father Nicholas to complain.
 I mean, a good half the congregation was at the lake tonight."